Running with Foot and Heel Pain

 Deep finger massage techniques have been applied to relieve plantar fasciitis.
 No studies have been done to evaluate the effect.
 The justification, however, is that with slow deep strokes, the muscle tension can be eased and any massage can break fibrous tissue and speed up healing.

 Preventing foot pain from running is all about choosing the right footwear, following the proper technique and warming up before you dash away.
-Since plantar fasciitis is not studied as intensely as other joints, newer therapies have lagged.
+Since plantar fasciitis is not studied as intensely as structures in other joints, newer therapies have lagged.
 There’s no reason you can’t prevent it though.

 At Injurymap we teach you how to warm up specific joint groups to prevent any activity-related injury.
-Our app is a highly useful application that can help you to treat both the symptoms and the causes of plantar fasciitis safely and effectively.
+Our app is a highly useful application that can help you to address both the symptoms and the causes of plantar fasciitis safely and effectively.
 It offers a series of complete training programs developed by experts to meet all of your injury needs at every stage of your recovery journey.

 The great thing is that it allows you to take full control of your rehabilitation and go about achieving it, all from the comfort of your own home.
 So go ahead and make the best of your next run!